Building Permit Fee Calculator

 Unlock the full Estimator suite

-Permit Fee Estimator for estimators and permit coordinators
+Building Permit Fee Calculator for estimators and permit coordinators

-Permit Fee Estimator helps estimators and permit coordinators budget permitting before final bid submission.
-Enter project valuation, occupancy type, and complexity and get permit fee, plan check fee, and total estimated agency cost you can use immediately in your bid or project file.
+Building Permit Fee Calculator helps estimators and permit coordinators budget permitting before final bid submission or owner allowance review.
+Enter project valuation, base fee, valuation rate, plan-check percentage, inspection allowance, technology surcharge, admin fees, impact fees, and local fee schedule notes and get building permit fee allowance, plan-check allowance, added fees, and bid review checklist you can use immediately in your bid or project file.

 Quick answer: what does this tool do?